 28 ways to spend your uni break in Brisbane

-If you’re staying in Brisbane for the summer break, we’ve got you more than covered with everything from climbing mountains and kayaking to bar hopping and binge eating.
-Uh huh honey, we’re going to make this summer one to remember.
+If you’re staying in Brisbane for the summer holidays, we're determined to help you make this one to remember - from climbing mountains to keeping cool, from binge eating to finding a summer job.
 Only question is, how much can you fit into the three months?

 1. Jingle all the way